PacktPublishing/The-Complete-Kubernetes-Guide/README.md

 By the end of this Learning Path, you'll know everything you need to graduate from intermediate to advanced level of understanding Kubernetes.

-This Learning Path includes content from the following Packt products:
+This Learning Path includes content from the following Packt products:<br>

-Getting Started with Kubernetes - Third Edition by Jonathan Baier and Jesse White Mastering Kubernetes - Second Edition by Gigi Sayfan
+Getting Started with Kubernetes - Third Edition by Jonathan Baier and Jesse White<br>
+Mastering Kubernetes - Second Edition by Gigi Sayfan
 <br>
 # The-Complete-Kubernetes-Guide by **Cory Lesmeister and Dr. Sunil Kumar Chinnamgari**